 Jac: Wearing Both Lenses

-Rohit Rajgarhia, Mar 6, 2024 in Gandhi 3.0, 2024
+Rohit rajgarhia, Mar 6, 2024 in Gandhi 3.0, 2024

 [Many of us remember the poignant, humorous, and insightful talk that Jac shared at our retreat, while wearing two pairs of glasses. :) Now we can replay the goodness via the audio and lightly edited transcript below!]